bleshcom/Blesh-React-Native-SDK/README.md

 ```
 ### Notifying the Blesh iOS SDK About Changes in Permissions

 Starting from Blesh iOS SDK 4.0.7, the SDK does not ask the user for permissions.
-Your application needs to ask location permissions.
+Your application needs to ask for location permissions.
 See "[iOS Permissions](#permissions-1)" section for more information.

 When the location permission changes, your application should call the `didChangeLocationAuthorization` method of `BleshSdk` with the new status.